 There are millions of young women around the world with hopes of becoming a top model, and 19-year-old Bridget Shiel was one of them.
 The teenager’s blossoming career was taking an upturn by early 2016 as she had recently signed with an agency and even booked a spot in a music video.
 The young woman was excited to see her dreams taking shape, but in February of that year, she ran into some trouble with the law.

 On the day after Valentine’s Day, Bridget and another woman were arrested after fighting over a man named Kevin Kinnie.
 Bridget’s relationship with Kinnie wasn’t the healthiest, but she was determined to expand her career and to not let anything stand in her way.
-She also wanted to make fast money, so she advertised escort services on the now defunct Backpage.com.
+She also wanted to make fast money, so she advertised escort services on the now-defunct Backpage.com.
 However, Bridget wanted to move to Washington, D.C. where she grew up in a military family, studying ballet and playing soccer.
-A far cry from the fast life she picked up in the ATL.
+A far cry from the fast life she picked up in Atlanta.

-Just a few months later on May 30, Bridget made a late night call to a friend around 11:00 p.m.
-According to that friend, Bridget sounded normal and wasn’t under any distress, nor was she upset about anything.
+Just a few months later on May 30, Bridget made a late-night call to a friend around 11:00 p.m.
+According to that friend, Bridget sounded normal and wasn’t under any distress, nor did she sound upset.

 What happened to Bridget that night remains a mystery, but one thing is certain: someone violently murdered the aspiring model after dark.